Automa-Research/General-AI-Toolkit/README.md

 ### Basic Packages

-- **v4l2loopback-dkms, build-essential, cmake, git, unzip, pkg-config**: Essential for general development.
+- **v4l2loopback-dkms, build-essential, cmake, git, unzip, pkg-config**, and [more](All-Packages.md): Essential for general development.

+> **Note**: The list above is not exhaustive.
+For a complete list of all the basic packages being installed, please refer to the [All-Packages.md](All-Packages.md) file.

 ### Computer Vision